Yes, of course France has electricity, but why do I mention this?

 We tried to explain to him that France has managed to tame the electron (as has the rest of Europe), that France is decades ahead of the U.S. in nuclear power generation and distribution, and that the largely electrically powered French rail system makes America's look relatively primitive.

 He kept sputtering that France was obviously a primitive country, "Everyone knows that", and insisting that it was very likely that many people in France went without electricity.
+Well, that's what a steady diet of Fox "News" tells him.
 Meanwhile, in an actual primitive region like the US state of Indiana, 0.7% of the state's citizens refuse to live in a home with electrical service because their religion prohibits it.

 Enjoy my pictures of France, and keep in mind that they do have electricity there.
 They just don't squander as much per person as in the U.S., nor do they burn nearly as much dirty coal to generate it.